 In Jamestown, North Dakota, the opportunity for quality education exists no matter your age.
 From preschool to post-secondary studies, you can reach your educational goals in Jamestown.
 Our educational standards rank consistently higher than the national average in testing at all levels and our schools are accredited with commendation.
-And if the ivy-league feel of vine-covered brick buildings and students walking to class under a canopy of tree fulfills your college dream, then the University of Jamestown is the best place for you to advance your academic preparation.
+And if the ivy-league feel of vine-covered brick buildings and students walking to class under a canopy of tree fulfills your college dream, then the University of Jamestown is the place for you to advance your academic career.
 No matter your educational needs, Jamestown has it.

 JAMESTOWN PUBLIC SCHOOLS